Night Fishing for Bass

 So if you were wondering, can you catch bass at night?
 The definitive answer is yes, you can.

 Now that you’ve read all the key information about night bass fishing tips, you are one step closer to going on an unforgettable fishing trip.

 Make sure to read more details about the place where you’re going.
-Pay close attention to nearby markets, hospitals, and any other facility you might need in case of an emergency.
+Pay close attention to nearby markets, hospitals, and any other facility you might need in an emergency.

 Also, examine the map of the lake itself very carefully, especially if you’re not an experienced angler or it’s your first time going to that lake.
 Know all the key locations and practical spots beforehand.